act-rules/act-rules.github.io/_rules/html-xml-lang-match-5b7ae0.md

 ## Expectation

-For each test target, the value of the primary language subtag (characters before the first dash) for the `lang` and `xml:lang` attributes are the same.
+For each test target, the values of the [primary language subtags](https://tools.ietf.org/html/bcp47#section-2.2.1) and the [extended language subtags](https://tools.ietf.org/html/bcp47#section-2.2.2), if any exist, for the `lang` and `xml:lang` attributes are the same.

 ## Assumptions

-- Although there is no known way that an inappropriate secondary subtag in the `lang` or `xml:lang` attribute (such as `en-XYZ`) can lead to accessibility issues, it is conceivable that with specific assistive technologies on some languages, there can be exceptions.
-In that case `lang` and `xml:lang` should have matching secondary subtags.
 - The presence of a `lang` attribute is being used to comply to WCAG.
 This rule doesn't test if the attribute is needed to comply to WCAG.

 ## Accessibility Support